 Gaspard’s Foxtrot is a unique fusion of words, art and music

 Gaspard’s Foxtrot is an artistic and musical joy of a picture book, created by two of the nicest people you are ever likely to meet.
+It is the third title in the Gaspard the Fox Series.
 To truly indulge in this story it must be heard read aloud by the dulcet tones of author Zeb Soanes (who you may recognise from BBC Radio 4) and the ultimate experience would of course be attendance at one of the live orchestral performances with Jonathan Dove, which will happen as soon as permitted.

 As with the first two Gaspard adventures, this story centres around a real community event – this time an open-air concert at Hyde Park.
 Gaspard the fox walks with her friend Finty the dog to the bus stop and when Finty’s owner drops her scarf, Gaspard instinctively catches it and hops on board to return the lost garment.
 Thus he ends up on the number 38 travelling through central London, admiring the sights and disembarking at Hyde Park for the climatic concert.